 At Camelsdale Preschool each child has a designated key person.
 Their role is to develop a trusting and sensitive relationship with parents, carers and children to enable respectful sharing of information.

-If you have any concerns about your child and their development you can discuss these matters with our Special Educational Needs Coordinator (SENCO) and Inclusion Coordinator (INCO) – Mrs Fiona Stott, Manager, or our Early Years Teacher – Mrs Alison Gittings.
+If you have any concerns about your child and their development you can discuss these matters with your child's designated key person and the Early Years Teacher - Manager/Special Educational Needs Coordinator (SENCO) and Inclusion Coordinator (INCO)– Mrs Alison Gittings.

 Ongoing observational assessments are made of all children and are linked to the Development Matters ages and stages of development.
 This can, on occasions identify some individual needs which will be discussed with the SENCO.
 If your child’s key person has identified a possible need it will be discussed with you and they will plan with you how to support your child’s learning and development.